xt0fer/reveal-slides/md/intro-to-oop.md

 ###Static Fields and Methods

-* The change part is a little misleading when in the context of java.
-The term Static in java is reference to the field or method in relation to the class its defined in.
-When something is defined as static that means :
+* The change part is a little misleading when in the context of Java.
+The term Static in Java is reference to the field or method in relation to the class it's defined in.
+When something is defined as static, that means :

 	* It does not need an instance of an object to be called or used.
 	* The static field or method is a singularity for that class.
-There is only one of it in existence and its shared by all objects of that type.
+There is only one of it in existence and it's shared by all objects of that type.

 -
 ###Static Fields and Methods